OrlandoDevs/orlandodevs.github.io/_posts/2015-12-04-keep-yourself-sane-with-motd-ascii-art.md

 author: admbradford
 ---

 While doing server administration 3 AM I've made my fair share of mistakes.
 Most were a result of being on the wrong server.
-Serveral years ago, fed up and full of 4 AM fury, I placed Angry Axe Homer into a MOTD file.
+Several years ago, fed up and full of 4 AM fury, I placed Angry Axe Homer into a MOTD file.

 A few days later my passion for logging into the wrong server was greeted by: